 Acheson’s fresh approach to Southern food has earned him a great deal of recognition including Food & Wine’s Best New Chef (2002), the Atlanta Journal Constitution Restaurant of the Year (2007), a James Beard winner for Best Chef Southeast in 2012, a 2007 Rising Star and 2012 winner of the Mentor Chef award from StarChefs.com.

 In 2012, the James Beard Foundation awarded Hugh’s first cookbook A New Turn in the South: Southern Flavors Reinvented for Your Kitchen, published by Clarkson Potter, Best Cookbook in the field of American Cooking.

 For Full Bio, Click Here

 Feeling the call of the South, Jason then returned to Atlanta, where he spent time at Woodfire Grill, Restaurant Eugene and Empire State South.
 At ESS, he caught Hugh’s eye with his skill set, breadth of experience and leadership.
-Keeping an eye on Jason’s progress as he moved on to a half-year in the kitchens of Noma in Copenhagen, followed by a 10-month stretch at Thomas Keller’s Per Se in New York, Hugh fixed on Jason for the executive chef at his flagship restaurant.
+Keeping an eye on his progress as he moved on to a half-year in the kitchens of Noma in Copenhagen, followed by a 10-month stretch at Thomas Keller’s Per Se in New York, Hugh fixed on Jason for the executive chef position at his flagship restaurant.

 From UGA to the kitchens of 5&10, Jason has taken a winding path back to where he started, bringing with him high-level technique, an expansive palate and a respect for locality, no matter where he’s cooking.